rzzzwilson/Random-Stuff/parallel_ping/README.rst

 ==================

 Here we have code for a *parallel ping* function.
-The function is implemented in various ways, from a naive non-parallel way through to fully parallel implementations using threads.
+The function is implemented in various ways, from a naive non-parallel way through to a fully parallel pool implementation using threads.

 The reason for this code was a conversation in this Reddit_ thread.